-A2SL was founded in January of 2004 by Stephanie Johnson, Lori Dowds, and Terri Rose, with a passion and desire to serve our community.
-Native to Colorado Springs, Stephanie Johnson has seen firsthand the many changes that have occurred as our city has grown and developed.
-In much the same way have we all seen the numerous changes to the field of sign language interpreting.
+A2SL was founded in January of 2008, out of a desire to serve our community.
+The current owners, Lori Dowds and Stephanie Johnson have seen the numerous changes to the field of sign language interpreting.
 Decades ago, interpreters were helpers for Deaf people, assisting them in many ways out of a feeling of benevolence.
 Today we’ve come a long way in understanding that often “helping” means disempowering the very people we serve.
 By continual training, direct experience in the field, and constant vigilance, A2SL maintains a professional body of interpreters ready to assist the communication process between both our Deaf and hearing consumers.
 It is easy in our field to become complacent, allowing professional standards to slip.
 A2SL was born out of a deep need to raise those standards back to a level where we can best serve the community.

 To this end, we adhere to the Code of Professional Conduct, as provided for sign language interpreters jointly by the National Associate of the Deaf, and the Registry of Interpreters for the Deaf.
 The tenets of the Code are as follows:

 2.Interpreters possess the professional skills and knowledge required for the specific interpreting situation.